-For example, syntactic grammar rules will use part-of-speech information encoded in lexical entries to build dependency structures, and subcategorization to build argument structures.
+For example, syntactic grammar rules will use part-ofspeech information encoded in lexical entries to build dependency structures, and subcategorization to build argument structures.
 Lexical transfer rules map argument structures from a source language to a target language.
 Structural transfer rules map dependency structures.
 Thus, for a machine translation system to work correctly, it is essential to ensure that all syntactic information distributed among these components is coherent.
 The linguist has to define and acquire the following kinds of syntactic information:

-- · Morphological disambiguation rules;
+- Morphological disambiguation rules;

 - Syntactic categories (parts-of-speech);

-- · Argument structure and subcategorization;
+- Argument structure and subcategorization;

-- Constituent boundary recognition;

 - Dependency structures;

-- Transfer of constituent and dependency structures;
+- Transfer of dependency structures;

 - Transfer of argument structures.

 Each grammar performs a well defined simple task which uses only a small part of the information encoded in lexical items.
 We can distinguish 2 kinds of grammars: disambiguation grammars and structure-building grammars.
 There are currently only two kinds of disambiguation grammars: morphological disambiguation grammars which eliminate some morphological ambiguities by considering local context, and constituent disambiguation grammars which eliminate constituent structures where the structure of complements of argument taking words does not correspond to the argument structure of the word.
 Structure-building grammars are syntactic analysis grammars and transfer grammars.
-Analysis grammars are:
+Analysis grammars are divided into sub-grammars according to the constituent hierarchy outlined above.
+A grammar rule is an extended context-free rule in which the linguist can specify several kinds of information are which are processed differently: